RoD-TAL: A Benchmark for Answering Questions in Romanian Driving License Exams: Introduction

-The main contributions of this work are: \begin{itemize}[noitemsep,topsep=0pt] \item We introduce a novel dataset called RoD-TAL; \item We evaluate LLMs in the context of low-resource language, Romanian, and a legal domain setting, and expose their biases and limitations; \item We propose a foundation for a legal and Romanian-based Dense Retriever which doesn't focus solely on semantic similarity but on Question and Legal Documents alignments; \item We propose solutions (see Figure \ref{fig:architecture} and Table \ref{tab:related-work-results}) for all our identified Research Areas: IR, QA, VIR, VQA, with strong results in both IR and QA and less performant results on visual tasks. \end{itemize}
+The main contributions of this work are: \begin{itemize}[noitemsep,topsep=0pt] \item Introduce a novel QA/VQA dataset called RoD-TAL. \item Evaluate LLMs in the context of a low-resource language, Romanian, and a legal domain setting, exposing their biases and limitations. \item Propose a foundation for a legal Romanian-based dense retriever that does not focus solely on semantic similarity but on question and legal document alignments. \item Propose solutions (see Figure~\ref{fig:architecture} and Table~\ref{tab:related-work-results}) for all our identified research areas: information retrieval (IR), question answering (QA), visual IR (VIR), and visual QA (VQA), with strong results across all tasks. \item Present a thorough analysis of hallucinations in legal QA settings presented in Appendix \ref{sec:hallucinations-analysis}, ranging from citations, instruction following, and failure patterns. \end{itemize}